ReuschelCGN/PogoStats/README.md

 `docker-compose build pgsapp`
-and update the grafana and database container with `docker-compose pull grafana && docker-compose pull pgsdb` `docker-compose up -d pgsdb`
+and update the grafana and database container with `docker-compose pull grafana && docker-compose pull pgsdb`
-`docker-compose up -d grafana && docker-compose up -d pgsapp`
+4. Start the containers again with `docker-compose up -d pgsdb` and `docker-compose up -d grafana && docker-compose up -d pgsapp`.
-4. Start the containers again with `docker-compose up`.
 You may need to update the DB by hand since this tool does not have some sort of automatism to do that automatically.
 Every SQL update is basically a file in the sql directory.
 Check your current version with the `VERSION` file in the base directory and import the missing versions one by one via the commandline: `docker exec -i pogostats_database_1 mysql -u grafana -pchangeme grafana < sql/02_update.sql` for example.
 Make sure to adjust the mysql commandline parameters of course.

 ## Extras